mattray/spiceweasel/README.md

 The `examples` directory provides examples based on the Quick Starts provided at [http://help.opscode.com/kb/otherhelp](http://help.opscode.com/kb/otherhelp).

+The [https://github.com/mattray/ravel-repo](https://github.com/mattray/ravel-repo) provides a working example for bootstrapping a Chef repository with Spiceweasel.

-CHANGELOG.md covers current, previous and future development milestones and contains the features backlog.
+The [CHANGELOG.md](https://github.com/mattray/spiceweasel/blob/master/CHANGELOG.md) covers current, previous and future development milestones and contains the features backlog.

 Requirements
 ============
 Spiceweasel currently depends on `knife` to run commands for it.
 Infrastructure files must either end in .json or .yml to be processed.

-Written with Chef 0.9.12 and 0.10.0 and supports cookbooks, environments, roles, data bags and nodes.
+Written initially with Chef 0.9.12 (should still work) and continuing to develop with support for 0.10.

 Testing
 -------
-Tested with Ubuntu 10.04 and Chef 0.9.16 and 0.10.2.
+Tested with Ubuntu 10.04 and Chef 0.9.16 and 0.10.4.

 File Syntax
 ===========